Sales and Use Taxes.

 The sale of zero-emission outdoor power equipment is exempt from the 6.5 percent state sales and use taxes.
 The stated purpose of this tax preference, for purposes of JLARC's review, is to encourage the use of zero-emission outdoor power equipment, as a means to reduce the emissions of greenhouse gases and air pollution.
 The tax preference begins January 1, 2023, and expires January 1, 2033.

-Sellers must notify customers that the state sales tax rate is 0 percent for zero-emission outdoor power equipment.
-Failure to do so is a class four civil infraction, subject to a $25 penalty.
+Sellers are encouraged to notify customers that the state sales tax rate is 0 percent for zero-emission outdoor power equipment.

 (In support) The state has been working to reduce the use of fossil fuels and promote zero-emission technology, vehicles in particular.
 This has led to an examination of what other states around the country are doing to reduce gas-powered outdoor power equipment.
 Outdoor power equipment emits pollutants into the atmosphere, and the pollution from an hour of use of a gas-powered leaf-blower is equivalent to driving 1,100 miles.
 California enacted a statewide ban.
 This bill takes a different approach, however, by having the public sector lead by example through its procurement.
 The bill does not ban any outdoor power equipment, but it does place a tax surcharge and tax preference on outdoor power equipment to discourage the use of gas and encourage the use of zero-emission technologies.
 The California ban is relevant though, because it has such a big impact on the market, and as that ban goes into effect, it will drive innovation and there will be a greater variety of electric equipment available at lower cost.
 The climate emergency is real and we must write policies accordingly.